top of page

 Again, regardless of manual skill level, all pediatric practitioners with a

 license to touch can attend.
-The knowledge level is INTERMEDIATE but
+Course content is at an INTERMEDIATE level,

 Prepare to be blown away, as Sue shares her knowledge of 40+ years